 COPD (Chronic Obstructive Pulmnary Disease) is a serious lung disease that makes it hard to breath.
 Emphysema and chronic bronchitis are the two most common COPD conditions.
 Emphysema happens when the air sacs (called alveoli) at the end of the smallest air passages (called bronchioles) in the lungs are gradually destroyed.
 Chronic bronchitis is an inflammation of the lining of your bronchial tubes, which carry air to and from your lungs.

 There is no cure for COPD, but it is treatable.
-COPD is best managed by a group of specialists that include doctors specializing in lung diseases (pulmonologists), nurses, respiratory therapists, dietitians, physical therapists and occupational therapists.
-At UVM Medical Center, our physicians and other support staff work together as a team, providing expert care.
+COPD is best managed by a group of specialists that include doctors with expertise in lung diseases (pulmonologists), nurses, respiratory therapists, dietitians, physical therapists and occupational therapists.
+At The UVM Medical Center, we want you to breathe more easily.

-We offer 15 physicians board certified in pulmonary medicine who regularly treat COPD, and a comprehensive clinic with specific expertise in COPD evaluation and treatment.
+- Board-certified pulmonologists - We offer 15 physicians board certified in pulmonary medicine who regularly treat COPD, and a clinic with specific expertise in COPD evaluation and treatment.
 You’ll know you’re receiving top quality care from doctors who are experts in their field.